Code-Institute-Submissions/inscribe/README.md

 As a UX element, it would be in the best interest to add an interactive element to each entry card on the entries.html, which on recognition of a particular emotion or feeling, be able to represent that in the form of an image, which, without attributing the "entry.mood", a graphic would instead take its place.

+A password recovery system would be advisable to implement to the platform, to enable users a recovery option if locked out of their account.

 ## Technologies
 ### Languages and Frameworks